vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 ALPS updates the initial value of each setting as described in Section 7.2.4.2 of [HTTP3].
 In both the client and server, the initial value of each setting is the value in the ALPS SETTINGS frame, or the default value if not specified.
-This allows messages to incoporate non-default setting values without waiting for the peer's SETTINGS frame.
+This allows messages to incorporate non-default setting values without waiting for the peer's SETTINGS frame.

-Unlike with HTTP/2, a SETTINGS frame in ALPS does not replace the SETTINGS frame in the control stream.
-HTTP/3 implementations MUST continue to send a SETTINGS frame as the first frame in the control stream.
+Unlike with HTTP/2, a SETTINGS frame in ALPS does not replace the SETTINGS frame on the control stream.
+HTTP/3 implementations MUST continue to send a SETTINGS frame as the first frame on the control stream.
 This frame MAY be empty, or it MAY contain additional settings advertised outside of ALPS.
 See
 {{early-data}} for guidance.
 This frame MUST NOT reduce any limits or alter any values that might be violated by a peer using the initial values from ALPS.
 If